i05nagai/memorandum/language/english_speaking.md

 * discrimination
     * racial/sex/age discrimination
     * Until 1986 most companies would not even allow women to take the exams, but such blatant discrimination is now disappearing
+    * Discrimination against women at work is a problem
 * it's no use
     * There's nothing you can do about the situation, so it's no use worrying about it
     * It's no use cramming the day before the test